The Killers: 2017–2018: Wonderful Wonderful

 On August 6, 2017, it was announced that Dave Keuning was going on an indefinite hiatus from the band, citing exhaustion from a grueling tour schedule and a desire to spend more time with his son.

 The Killers released a statement on August 28, 2017, confirming that neither Stoermer nor Keuning would participate in the band's upcoming Wonderful Wonderful World Tour, while reiterating that both are still members of the band.
-Jake Blanton would continue to fill in for Stoermer while touring guitarist/keyboardist Ted Sablay would fill in for Keuning.
-The band added another two touring musicians: keyboardist/rhythm guitarist Robbie Connolly and rhythm/lead guitarist Taylor Milne, a member of Big Talk, Vannucci's project.
+Jake Blanton would continue to fill in for Stoermer while touring guitarist Ted Sablay would fill in for Keuning.
+The band added another two touring musicians: keyboardist/rhythm guitarist Robbie Connolly and rhythm/lead guitarist Taylor Milne, a member of Big Talk, Vannucci's side project.

-The band headlined the 2017 AFL Grand Final in Melbourne, Australia on September 30, 2017.
-Following the conclusion of the game, the band also headlined a free concert at the Melbourne Cricket Ground (MCG) and earned praise for their performance.
+The band headlined the 2017 AFL Grand Final in Melbourne, Australia, on September 30, 2017.
+Following the conclusion of the game, the band also headlined a free concert at the Melbourne Cricket Ground and earned praise for their performance.
 They also welcomed onstage Jack Riewoldt, a fan and a vice-captain of the Richmond side that had been victorious against Adelaide in the Grand Final, to perform "Mr. Brightside" with them.

-Wonderful Wonderful became the band's first album to reach the number one spot on the US Billboard 200; it also claimed the top spot on the UK Album Chart, making the Killers the first international act to have their first five studio albums reach number one in the UK.
+Wonderful Wonderful became the band's first album to reach the number one spot on the US Billboard 200.
+It also claimed the top spot on the UK Album Chart, making the Killers the first international act to have their first five studio albums reach number one in the UK.

 In May 2018, Flowers told the Irish Independent that he wanted to make another album with the band.
 In October 2018, guitarist Dave Keuning told NME that the band was in the early stages of the next album, though he wasn't sure how big a role he would have in its creation process.

 On January 14, 2019, the band released the standalone track, "Land of the Free", the official music video for which was directed by Spike Lee.
 It was announced that the Killers would be performing at Woodstock 50, though Woodstock 50 was canceled after a series of permit and production issues, venue relocations, and artist cancellations.